NorahBIAN/Hello_World/README.md

 ## 6.final.py

-  This is the final about the 2D warping a random pic onto a chessboard
+  This is the final about the 2D warping a random pic onto a chessboard.
+  (It has been sometime since my work, so there may be some mistakes in this file.)